OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 * AIPROGRAM.
 Take responsibility for AI as an organization.
 Create and keep an inventory of AI initiatives and make someone responsible for analysing and managing the risks.
 For the high risk systems: attain responsible AI and transparency in the form of communication and documentation, auditability, bias countermeasures and oversight.
 * SECPROGRAM.
 Include data science activities in the organization security program.
 The following standards discuss relevant high-level governance controls, but security of course includes many more aspects such as risk analyis, training, and requirements.
 Links to standards:
+  * The entire 27000-27005 range is applicable to AI systems in the general sense as they are IT systems.
+The particularity is that there are three AI-specific attack surfaces that need to be taken into account in information security management: 1)AI development-time attacks, 2)attacks through model use and 3)AI Application security attacks.
+See the 'links to standards' under the corresponding sections to see more particularities.
+At the high abstractionlevel, the most relevant 27001 controls are:
     * 27001 control 5.1 Policies for information security
     * 27001 control 5.10 Acceptable use of information and other associated assets
     * 27001 control 5.8 Information security in project management
   * [OpenCRE on security program management](https://www.opencre.org/cre/261-010)
   * [OpenCRE on security risk analysis](https://www.opencre.org/cre/307-242)
 * SECDEVPROGRAM.
 Make data science activities part of the secure software development program.
 See elsewhere in this document for SUPPLYCHAINMANAGE which discusses AI-specific supply-chain risks.